bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Monster-Hunters.md

 * Monster Hunters were destroyed while fighting the vampires, church turned on them for using the arcane.
 * So Guild Hall in bottom left corner of the map, near vampire hunters.
 Patrolled by the church to obstruct use.
 * Gonna, for now, use the Monster Hunter Trainings
+* The hunters were destroyed 15 years ago.

 **There are at least some monster hunters still alive**
 ### Basic Training